influxdata/telegraf/plugins/inputs/modbus/README.md

   controller = "tcp://localhost:502"

   ## Serial (RS485; RS232)
+  ## For RS485 specific setting check the end of the configuration.
   ## For unix-like operating systems use:
   # controller = "file:///dev/ttyUSB0"
   ## For Windows operating systems use: